philippeboddaert/Doc/API.md

 #Overview

+Jooxter gives the opportuny to easily manage collaborative resources in buildings area.

+The main features are :
+* Realtime visibility of resources (free, occupy...),
+* Book resources,
+* Locate and guide user to a resource.

+##Getting started

 The Jooxter API gives developers the opportunity to interact with their Jooxter data (bookings, resources, etc.) and build third-party applications to extend the Jooxter experience.

-##Getting started
+The Jooxter API deals with the 3 main concepts : User, Resource and Booking.

+###URL

 The Jooxter API consists of url formatted functions, which return JSON Object, easy handled in a third-party application.

-###URL
 All functions call should be made to https://app.jooxter.com/

 Example (For "Lookup Resource" function) :